I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestrequeue.md

 sequence causes the operating system to crash.
 This problem is fixed in KMDF version 1.11 and later.

 For more information about <b>WdfRequestRequeue</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/requeuing-i-o-requests">Requeuing I/O Requests</a>.

-The following code example returns a specified I/O request to the queue from which the driver received the request.</p>

 ## Requirements
 | &nbsp; | &nbsp; |